About the Gardens

 We are Organic

 We are an organic garden and use natural methods of weed control and growing techniques.
 Since we are guests of the State Parks System, we are governed by the State Parks Rules and Regulations first and foremost.
 Rules for gardening are listed on the site and can be referenced in the above toolbar.
 Any questions or concerns should be brought to the attention of the garden Committee.
-Any proposed changes to the rules can be brought up and voted on at the Annual Membership meeting each Summer.
+A general meeting is held mid summer

 President: Ron Huber